Data-drone/terraform_secure_cluster/README.md

 Update secrets with access keys etc
 Update cm_config with whatever info needed
-- note only testing with CDP 7.1.3
+- note only testing with CDP 7.1.3 / 7.1.4

 Use packer script in prepack_image to prepare a prewarmed image
-- note sometimes that parcel still doesn't get picked up properly
-- this can still be BUGGY in terms of the preloaded parcels being detected.
-  - it seems to be a permission problem perhaps.
-  - sometimes restarting manager and agent a few times fixes.
-  - run tail -f /var/log/cloudera-scm-server/cloudera-scm-server.log
-    to follow the cluster deployment in terminal and see if parcel deploy is causing issues

 Use terraform script to build the infra first
+- wait to make sure that instances are in proper running state before starting ansible

 Cluster templates are in:
 ansible-playbooks/roles/cluster_install/clusters